openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `type`: REQUIRED.
 The value defines the type of the evidence.

 `attachments`: OPTIONAL.
 Array of JSON objects representing attachments like photocopies of documents or certificates.
-See below on how an attachment is structured.
+See (#attachments) on how an attachment is structured.

 The following types of evidence are defined: